-From an early age we learn to distinguish objects one from the other.
+From an early age, we learn to distinguish objects one from the other.
 In this process, we assign objects an identity.
-An abstract, conceptual value that is associated to only one of them, and can be used to distinguish them apart.
-Sometimes this value is concretized in some way: maybe you gave them pronounceable names, maybe you just kept them very separate from each other, or maybe you gave them a monotonically increasing identifiers, as some kids do.
+An abstract, conceptual value that is associated with only one of them, and can be used to distinguish them apart.
+Sometimes this value is concretized in some way: maybe you gave them pronounceable names, maybe you just kept them very separate from each other, or maybe you gave them monotonically increasing identifiers, as some kids do.

 If the answer is more than just “this single system” or “this one component”, then consider that local, transient identifiers may be useful in the short term but not scale well over time.

 On the other hand of these, we have the ideas of global (as opposed to local) and immutable (as opposed to transient) identifiers.
 These are values that don’t really belong to anyone, and they can’t change, so we are free to spread them around freely, even publicly.